 Spit happens!
 Even people who have not spent much time with babies know that spit up comes with the territory.
-But did you know that more than 2/3 of babies spit up regularly?
+But did you know that more than two-thirds of babies spit up regularly?
 More often than not, spit up is nothing to worry about.
-There are some tried-and-true methods out there that help reduce the frequency of spit up in babies.
-There are also some very common misconceptions.
-And, contrary to popular belief, holding your baby upright after a feeding doesn’t help.
+There are some tried-and-true methods out there that can help reduce the frequency of spit up in babies and there are also some very common misconceptions about preventing spit up, But, contrary to popular belief, holding your baby upright after a feeding does not help.
 In this blog we will discuss:

 - why babies spit up.